singapore invest guide

 Stock Industry sector Index weighting

 The MSCI Singapore is another index that tracks the Singaporean stock market.
 Like the Straits Times Index, the MSCI Singapore serves as the basis for exchange-traded funds (ETFs), which means it is possible to invest in it.
-The most heavily weighted stocks are identical in both indexes.
-But the MSCI Singapore only includes 16 different stocks, so it is even less diversified than the Straits Times Index (as per August, 2024).
+The most heavily weighted stocks are mostly identical in both indexes.
+But the MSCI Singapore only includes 17 different stocks, so it is even less diversified than the Straits Times Index (as per May, 2026).

 Can I invest in Singapore’s stock market using ETFs?